-- Does the space contain a variety of landscape features such as grassy bumps, hills, pathways? - Are there a variety of surfaces (eg grass, sand, smooth, bumpy)? - Is there adequate shade / is fixed equipment placed to avoid direct exposure to the sun? - Are there any environmental pollutants (eg a parking lot next to the play space) - Are entrapment spaces (holes or openings) smaller than 9 cm or larger than 23 cm? - Are there appropriate and secure safety barriers, guardrails and railings for structures that incorporate stairs, landings, ladders, tunnels, bridges, etc? - Does the play space offer activities to encourage the development of perception and physical skills, including running, walking, climbing, dodging, swinging, sliding, throwing, catching, pulling, and pushing? - Are there separate areas for active play, social/dramatic play, fine motor play, gross motor play, as well as quiet play? - Can you see all areas of the play space at all times? - Is there an appropriate fall zone (use zone) of at least 6 feet extending in all directions from any fixed equipment such as climbers or slides? - Is all equipment developmentally and age-appropriate (i.e., toys and equipment for school-age children). - Is the equipment suitable for the age group of the program?
-(Equipment for school-age children is no more than 2.3 meters (7 feet) in height). - Is the fixed equipment installed with protective surfacing such as soft sand, wood chips, pea gravel or rubber material to reduce the risk of injury from falls? - Is the protective surfacing the appropriate depth for the height of the equipment? - Minimum of 15 cm (6 inches) for 1.5-meter (five-foot) equipment height - Minimum of 30 cm (12 inches) for 2.3- meter (seven-foot) equipment height.
+- Does the space contain a variety of landscape features such as grassy bumps, hills, pathways? - Are there a variety of surfaces (eg grass, sand, smooth, bumpy)? - Is there adequate shade - Is fixed equipment placed to avoid direct exposure to the sun? - Are there any environmental pollutants (eg a parking lot next to the play space) - Are entrapment spaces (holes or openings) smaller than 9 cm or larger than 23 cm? - Are there appropriate and secure safety barriers, guardrails and railings for structures that incorporate stairs, landings, ladders, tunnels, bridges, etc? - Does the play space offer activities to encourage the development of perception and physical skills, including running, walking, climbing, dodging, swinging, sliding, throwing, catching, pulling, and pushing? - Are there separate areas for active play, social/dramatic play, fine motor play, gross motor play, as well as quiet play? - Can you see all areas of the play space at all times? - Is there an appropriate fall zone (use zone) of at least 6 feet extending in all directions from any fixed equipment such as climbers or slides? - Is all equipment developmentally and age-appropriate (i.e., toys and equipment for infants, toddlers, preschoolers and school-age children). - Is the equipment suitable for the age group of the program? - Equipment for toddlers is no more than 0.9 meters (three feet) in height. - Equipment for preschool children is no more than 1.5 meters (5 feet) in height. - Equipment for school-age children is no more than 2.3 meters (7 feet) in height. - Is the fixed equipment installed with protective surfacing such as soft sand, wood chips, pea gravel or rubber material to reduce the risk of injury from falls? - Is the protective surfacing the appropriate depth for the height of the equipment? - Minimum of 15 cm (6 inches) for 1.5-meter (five-foot) equipment height - Minimum of 30 cm (12 inches) for 2.3- meter (seven-foot) equipment height.

-Resource: https://www2.gov.bc.ca/assets/gov/health/about-bc-s-health-care-system/child-day-care/safe\play\space.pdf Page | 35
+Resource

+https://www2.gov.bc.ca/assets/gov/health/about-bc-s-health-care-system/child-day-care /safe\play\space.pdf